 Establish open lines of communication.

 We don’t need to tell you that wedding planning can get emotional!
 When you could be spending tens of thousands of dollars and making what feels like a never-ending list of important decisions, how could it not be?
-The key to getting through it all is to be open and honest throughout the whole process, and for mothers of the couple, that means really listening to what the bride and groom have to say.
+The key to getting through it all is to be open and honest throughout the whole process, and for the mothers of the couple, that means really listening to what the bride and groom have to say.

 “Sit down in person and talk about the wedding and really try to understand the couple’s vision.
 What couples want today is often very different from the traditional weddings their parents had—and we, the parents, don’t understand it,” Cheryl says.
 “You might have expectations you don’t even realize you have.
 When something doesn’t go your way, don’t get your feelings hurt or get upset, just talk about it.
 You probably want your kids to have what they want for their wedding day.”